-Figure 4: A dependence of the $\gamma A$ cross section for the coherent production of a $\rho^0$ meson and the corresponding power low fit shown as a band.
+Figure 4: A dependence of the γA cross section for the coherent production of a ρ^0 meson and the corresponding power-law fit shown as a band.
+The data are from this analysis and from [10, 42].
 The general expectations for three extreme cases are represented by the dashed, dotted-dashed, and dotted lines, respectively.
 The red band corresponds to the GKZ predictions when varying the parameters of the model.
 A power-law fit to the CCKT model is shown by the blue band.
 See text for details.